Introduction to Bacon & the Art of Living

 Like our Facebook page and see the next post.
 Like, share, comment, contribute!

 (1) We have seen how pervasive the occurrence of nitrate is on earth.
-One expect to find it in every natural salt spring, salt marsh, dry salt lake and in sea water.
+One expects to find it in every natural salt spring, salt marsh, dry salt lake and in seawater.
 “Some curing” will take place with almost any natural salt.
-However, it has been shown that bacon that was produced with either no nitrites or nitrite levels of 15 ppm, “off-flavours were high and increase rapidly.
+However, it has been shown that bacon that was produced with either no nitrites or nitrite levels of 15 ppm, “off-flavors were high and increasing rancidity.
 A significant reduction in off-flavours in pork during storage was observed when nitrites were added > 50 ppm.”
 (Rahman, SM, 2007: 307)